alexisrsantos/WindTurbines_cancer/README.md

 Here I provide the data and code to conduct a state-level correlation analysis between Wind Energy indicators and Cancer (Indicence, Prevalence, Mortality).

 # Citation
 | Santos-Lozada, Alexis R. (2019).
-Cancer Rates are not correlated with Wind Energy in the U.S.: A State-level analysis
+Cancer Rates are not correlated with Wind Energy in the U.S.: A State-level analysis. *Github*.

 # Measurement
 ## Wind Energy